soluciones-gbh/lep-wp-docker/README.md

  Linux, Nginx, PHP Docker image for WordPress Apps!

 This is a repository meant to support your development environment configuration activities by supplying a LEP (Linux, Nginx, PHP) docker image.
-It is not meant for production but can be easily tweaked if necessary.T [Laravel Settler](https://github.com/laravel/settler) provisioning script.
+It is not meant for production but can be easily tweaked if necessary.
+It is based on [lep-docker](https://github.com/angelmadames/lep-docker) image.

 It uses the latest version of Ubuntu.
 Different branches were set up to configure different versions of PHP.
 All images are available in [Docker Hub](https://hub.docker.com/r/solucionesgbh/lepw).